Sven-Kunze/sven-kunze.github.io/_pages/about.md

 Analyzing the Effectiveness of Emergency Aid from Outer Space (with Vera Z. Eichenauer and Andreas Fuchs).

+Choosing the right spot?
 Natural Disaster Risk Exposure of Colonial Settlers (with Johannes Matzat).

 Subnational Growth Effects of Tropical Cyclones (with Matthias Kalkuhl and Leonie Wenz).